Filistriatus sexfilis: Habitat and biology

-Polydactylus sexfilis is found in shallow water which are less than 50 m along sandy and rocky coastal beaches, in lagoons and near reef areas near oceanic islands, often where the water is very turbulent.
+Filistriatus sexfilis is found in shallow water which are less than 50 m along sandy and rocky coastal beaches, in lagoons and near reef areas near oceanic islands, often where the water is very turbulent.
 It feeds largely on crustaceans and fishes.
 They reach sexual maturity as males when they attain a fork length of 20-25 cm and then changing sex to fertile females after an intermediate hermaphrodite stage when they reach a fork length of 30-40 cm.
 Spawning is governed by the phases of the moon.

 Fisheries

-Polydactylus sexfilis is an important species for commercial fisheries in Hawaii where it is also used in aquaculture.
+Filistriatus sexfilis is an important species for commercial fisheries in Hawaii where it is also used in aquaculture.
 In Hawaiian this species is called moi and in pre colonial Hawaii the moi was reserved for royalty.
 They were farmed in specially created ponds.

 Species description

-Polydactylus sexfilis was first formally described in 1831 by Achille Valenciennes as Polynemus sexfilis with the type locality given as Mauritius.
+Filistriatus sexfilis was first formally described in 1831 by Achille Valenciennes as Polynemus sexfilis with the type locality given as Mauritius.